Experimenting with intakes

 Context

-I initiated discovery that showed a guided quiz would increase interaction and engagement.
+I initiated discovery around quiz marketing and shared that a guided quiz should increase interaction and engagement.

 Problem